OmarBouhamed/FederatedLearning/README.md

 - <b>num_clients</b>: The number of devices participating in the process.
 - <b>rounds</b>: The number of Communication rounds (number of global updates)
 - <b>Epochs</b>: The number of training episodes within each device (number of local updates)
-- <b>IsIID</b>: A Bool to choose wether to work on IID or non-IID data where:
+- <b>IsIID</b>: A Bool to choose whether to work on IID or non-IID data where:
 <br> 1.
 The IID data looks like:

 ![alt text](https://github.com/OmarBouhamed/FederatedLearning/blob/main/figures/Figure%202020-11-13%20191459.png "Clients' data distribution")